architecture-building-systems/umem-jbps-data/FILES.md

 - `internal-loads-01.idf` (template of non-geometry IDF for co-simulation)
   - based on `template.idf`
   - includes electric equipment and lighting and people
+- `internal-loads-02.idf` (template of non-geometry IDF for co-simulation)
+  - based on `internal-loads-01.idf`
+  - electric equipment and lighting * 5

 # pictures